-It's a crystal-clear day, and you're standing in the middle of Hohe Tauern Nationalpark, by far the biggest of Austria's seven national parks -- not to mention the largest nature reserve in the Alps and home to some of the country's most majestic mountains.
-The famed Grossglockner, one of the Alps’ tallest peaks, towers over its peers at 12,461 feet.
+Picture yourself standing in the middle of Hohe Tauern National Park on a crystal clear day, surrounded by some of Austria’s most magnificent mountains.
+It is by far the largest of Austria's seven national parks as well as the largest nature reserve in the Alps.
+Among them, the majestic Grossglockner, one of the Alps’ tallest mountains, towers over the Tauern mountain range at 12,461 feet.